 Aperitivos, pintxos, tapas, txokos.
 If there’s anything we learned from our three weeks in Spain, it’s that Spanish people really know how to celebrate life.
 And often, they celebrate it with food.

-Everywhere we went, we enjoyed fantastic food.
+Everywhere we went, we enjoyed delicious Spanish food.
 We loved the pintxos and sidrerias in San Sebastian and the free tapas in Granada.
 The cremini mushroom and shrimp pintxos in Logroño were to die for while the fabada asturiana in Oviedo was the best we’ve ever tasted.

 Barcelona has calcots and bombas while Santiago de Compostela offers excellent Galician seafood like polbo a feira and perecebes.
 Madrid has its share of iconic dishes as well like cochinillo and bocadillo de calamares, but more than any one dish, what I enjoyed most about this city was its diversity of food experiences.

 Of all the cities we visited in Spain, we had the most well-rounded culinary experience in Madrid, which is something you can expect I guess from the country’s capital and its biggest and most diverse city.

 From aperitivos to mercados to Michelin-starred restaurants, I hope our Madrid food guide leads you to some terrific meals in the city.